Working with spatial data in South Africa

 In the example image below, you will see that Zingisa No 1 Primary School has a longitude of 24.7334 and latitude of -28.7203.

-You can associate any general information with a point location in a spreadsheet row (such as school name/ size/ type or land use/ owner/ value) and this can be imported into a spatial mapping and visualisation tool as a new layer - as long as there is a longitude and latitude column and you have sourced and prepared the data correctly.
+You can associate any general information with a point location in a spreadsheet row (such as school name/ size/ type or land use/ owner/ value) and this can be imported into a spatial mapping and visualisation tool as a new layer - as long as there is a longitude and latitude column and you have .
 In the image of Sol Plaatje, a layer of school point information has been placed on top of other layers as yellow circles.

-There are some great new free and open source online tools that make it easy to import new layers of information on top of a base map and to create visual stories, such as kepler, which is built on Mapbox and OpenStreetMap, as is uMap.
+There are some great new free and open source online tools that make it easy to import new layers of information on top of a base map and to create visual stories, such as , which is built on and , as is .

-Point information (like the school name and location) can be imported from a spreadsheet but you will need to clean the data up and save it as a csv file format first (NB: not semi-colon-separated) otherwise the mapping tool will not import the file.
+Point information (like the school name and location) can be imported from a spreadsheet but you will need to (NB: not semi-colon-separated) otherwise the mapping tool will not import the file.
 See detailed instructions in the mini-guide.

 Line or region information (like the suburb populations) needs to be imported as Shapefile, GeoJSON, KML file format or similar, and these files tell you more about a bounded shape instead of a single point.